 String theory is very beautiful, but we must add complications by hand to make it fit reality.
-To get the 'supersymmetric Standard Model' from string theory requires lots of arbitrary choices - and the result still doesn't match experiment until one 'breaks supersymmetry' by hand, introducing ~ 105 extra dimensionless constants.
+To get the 'supersymmetric Standard Model' from string theory requires lots of arbitrary choices.
+The result still doesn't match experiment until one 'breaks supersymmetry' by hand, introducing ~ 105 extra constants.
 Is this an improvement?

-Perhaps at this moment beautiful theories are less useful than new data.
-To go beyond the Standard Model and general relativity, nothing is better than experiments that contradict these theories.

-Where can we find defects in the Standard Model?
+Perhaps right now beautiful theories are less useful than new data.
+To go beyond the Standard Model and general relativity, nothing is better than experiments that find flaws in these theories.
+Where can we find flaws in the Standard Model, before the LHC fires up?